Supercookiegaming/PCIexpress-KiCad/README.md

 # PCIexpress-KiCad
 PCI Express™ libraries and templates for KiCad
-Made using guidelines from PCI Express™ Card Electromechanical Specification Rev. 1.2
+Made using guidelines from PCI Express™ Card Electromechanical Specification Rev. 1.2 and PCI Express™ M.2 Specification Revision 1.0

 Updated for KiCad 9.0.1